top of page

 There are two goals:

-Evaluate interesting ideas in climate adaptation for vulnerable populations using rigorous social and technical standards.
+• Evaluate interesting ideas in adaptation science for vulnerable populations using rigorous social and technical standards.

 In brief: